Notorious tipster extraordinaire Evan Blass leaked an Alcatel OneTouch device, that would be powered by Windows 10.

 The OneTouch Fierce XL will actually have two variants, one running Windows 10 and one running Android.
 According to sources, there will be design differences between the two models, specifically the Windows logo on the home button, and capacitive controls are a bit different (but they are there, just not illuminated in the photo above).

 The OneTouch Fierce XL will actually have two variants, one running Windows 10 and one running Android.

 The specs leaked seem to suggest it will run a Snapdragon 210 chip, but I find that hard to believe because that is extremely pathetic and certainly couldn’t maintain Windows Continuum.

-The other major news is that it might be exlusively sold through T-Mobile, but again, that isn’t confirmed.
-We are likely to take our first official peek this December.
+The other major news is that it might be exclusively sold through T-Mobile, but again, that isn’t confirmed.
+We are likely to take our first official to peek this December.

 How to manage your iPhone 11 data in a simpler way

 The latest developments of Google's Pixel series

 The Most Innovative Tech Unveiled at IFA 2017

 Apple iPhone 7 Release Date Confirmed: Apple vs Samsung Price, Specs, Features and Technical Difficulties

 5 Ways Your Smartphones Will Change In The Next Decade